NickiShaw/EM_CGresolution_analysis/README.md

 A python tool to analyze the resolution of electron microscopy images using the Contrast-to-gradient (CG) method (Ishitani and Sato, 2002).

-To learn more about the tool and all it's features please refer to the [wiki](https://github.com/NickiShaw/EM_CGresolution_analysis/wiki), **it is recommended that you read the wiki to understand the tool better before use**.
+To learn more about the tool and all it's features please refer to the [wiki](https://github.com/NickiShaw/EM_CGresolution_analysis/wiki), **it is recommended that you read the wiki to understand this tool better before use**.

 ## Installation